Ericsson/dataplanebook/src/threading/threading.rst

 system threads, allowing for more concurrent connections.
 The next issue that occurs if scalability needs be extended further, is the large amount of memory required by the many user mode thread stacks.
-Depending on the stack sized requried and whether or not those stacks are dynamically or statically sized, this issue may occur sooner, or later.
+Depending on the stack sized required and whether or not those stacks are dynamically or statically sized, this issue may occur sooner, or later.